top of page

 An unfamiliar place can feel like adventure as the experience overwhelms your senses and twists your understanding of language.
 For this Event, your character explores a location they've never been.

-Core Concepts: character development, dialogue
+Core Concepts: description, dialogue

-Core Concepts: backstory, cohesion
+Core Concepts: backstory, perspective

 DIALOGUE ONLY